Marshall King

 Marshall Ney King (December 1849 - October 19, 1911) was an American professional baseball player who played as a center fielder as well as a catcher and shortstop for two seasons in the National Association, from 1871 to 1872.
 King played for the Chicago White Stockings and Troy Haymakers.
+His older brother was baseball player Steve King.
 He was born in Lansingburgh, New York, and died at the age of 61 in Troy, New York.
 He is interred at Oakwood Cemetery located in Troy.